C-Achard/bioimage-informatics-BIO410-project/docs/plugin_usage.md

 For default images, some configurations are already available, these will be used if you check the relevant box.

 You may then select one of these configurations from the dropdown menu.
+If no valid configuration is available, the plugin will use the values specified in the interface, and "None" will be displayed in the menu.

 !!! warning
     **KNOWN ISSUE** The configuration files are stored in the resources of the jar file.